blamedcloud/TerminalProductivity/README.md

 # TerminalProductivity
-A collection of references, scritps, and config files to enhance productivity in a terminal environment.
+A collection of references, scripts, and config files to enhance productivity in a terminal environment.

 ### Setup: